bglarkin/efficient_intercepts/veg_survey_model.md

 against violated assumptions to at least allow a comparison of model performance with differently subsetted data.

-An exploration of post-hoc contrasts is beyond the scope of this report, but a visual examination of the data makes the interaction obvious.
+A visual examination of the data makes the interaction obvious.
 Cover of nonnative grasses is relatively low in uncultivated sites and intermediate in restored sites, but the situation is reversed with the other functional group combinations.